NOTE 1 - SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Concentrations of Credit Risk

 Financial instruments and related items, which potentially subject the Company to concentrations of credit risk, consist primarily of cash and cash equivalents.
 The Company places its cash and temporary cash investments with credit quality institutions.
 At times, such amounts may be in excess of the FDIC insurance limit.
-At December 31, 2018 and 2017, deposits in excess of FDIC limits were $4,200,160 and $1,297,579, respectively.

 Property and Equipment

 Property and equipment are stated at cost and depreciated using the straight-line method over their estimated useful lives of 3 to 5 years.
 When retired or otherwise disposed, the related carrying value and accumulated depreciation are removed from the respective accounts and the net difference less any amount realized from disposition, is reflected in earnings.

 The Company follows Accounting Standards Codification 360-10-15-3, “Impairment or Disposal of Long-lived Assets,” which established a “primary asset” approach to determine the cash flow estimation period for a group of assets and liabilities that represents the unit of accounting for a long-lived asset to be held and used.
 Long-lived assets to be held and used are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 The carrying amount of a long-lived asset is not recoverable if it exceeds the sum of the undiscounted cash flows expected to result from the use and eventual disposition of the asset.
 Long-lived assets to be disposed of are reported at the lower of carrying amount or fair value less cost to sell.